microsoft/GraphEngine/doc/Config/config-v1.md

 </tbody>
 </table>

-Multiple `Server` entries can be specified is for easily deploying Graph Engine to a cluster of machines using a single configuration file.
-For a Graph Engine cluster consisting of multiple machines, when a Graph Engine instance is started, it loads its server configuration from one of the `Server` entries according to the following rules:
+Multiple `Server` entries can be specified within a single configuration file.
+When a Graph Engine server instance is started, it loads its server configuration from one of the `Server` entries according to the following rules:

 * The `Endpoint` property matches one of the network interfaces of the machine on which the Graph Engine instance is running.
 * If `AssemblyPath` is specified, it matches the directory where the running Graph Engine instance resides.

 #### Proxies Section

-The `Proxies` section specifies the endpoints and configurations of the proxies in a cluster.
+The `Proxies` section specifies the endpoints and the configurations of the proxies in a cluster.
 The structure of a `Proxy` section is the same as that of a `Server` section.

 #### Network Section